One combat sport.

 And I think you know that.
 Which is why you’ve come here.

-You have this deep, sometimes inexplicable calling inside of you to start training in the most fascinating sport on the planet (my bias of course 🙂
+You have this deep, sometimes inexplicable calling inside of you to start training in the most fascinating sport on the planet (our bias of course 🙂

 Or maybe you don’t.
 Maybe you just want to test yourself and see how far you can go.
 Maybe you want to find out what you’re truly capable of.

-Either way, I want you to know, that's why we've created MMA Training Central.
+Either way, we want you to know, that’s why we’ve created MMA Training Central.